 Protection that helps keep children, families, and communities healthy

-Chickenpox (also known as varicella) is a highly contagious viral illness that spreads through the air or by close contact.
-It often causes an itchy rash with fluidfilled blisters and can lead to serious complications, including pneumonia, encephalitis (brain swelling), and skin infections.
-Complications are more likely in infants, adults, pregnant people, and those with weakened immune systems.
+Chickenpox, also known as varicella, is a highly contagious viral illness that spreads through the air or by close contact.
+It often causes an itchy rash with fluid-filled blisters and can lead to serious complications, including pneumonia, encephalitis (brain swelling) and skin infections.
+Complications are more likely in infants, adults, pregnant people and those with weakened immune systems.

-At Marshfield Clinic, our Family Medicine, Pediatric, and Internal Medicine providers include chickenpox vaccination as part of routine preventive care.
+At Marshfield Clinic, our family medicine, pediatric, and internal medicine providers include chickenpox vaccination as part of routine preventive care.
 We take time to review immunization history, answer questions, and recommend vaccines based on age, health needs, and risk factors.

 Schedule today

-Call: (866) 250-2510; Monday-Friday 8 a.m. - 5 p.m.
+Call: (866) 520-2510 Monday-Friday 8 a.m. - 5 p.m.

 View immunization history